Fleckism/SecurityPlus/SecurityPlus/9A Secure Network Desings.md

 Because enterprise networks typically feature hundreds of switching appliances and network ports (not to mention wireless access and remote access), segmentation is more likely to be enforced using virtual LANs ([[VLANs]]).
 Any given switch port can be assigned to any VLAN in the same topology, regardless of the physical location of the switch.
 The segmentation enforced by VLANs at layer 2 can be mapped to logical divisions enforced by IP subnets at layer 3.
 # NETWORK TOPOLOGY AND ZONES

-Given the ability to create segregated segments with the network, you can begin to define a topology of different network zones. **A topology is a description of how a computer network is physically or logically organized.** The logical and physical network topology should be analyzed to identify points of vulnerability and to ensure that the goals of confidentiality, integrity, and availability are met by the design.
+Given the ability to create segregated segments with the network, you can begin to define a topology of different network zones. **A topology is a description of how a computer network is physically or logically organized.** The logical and physical network topology should be analyzed to identify points of vulnerability and to ensure that the goals of confidentiality, integrity, and [[Availability]] are met by the design.

 The main building block of a security [[Topology discovery|Topology]] is the [[zone]].
 A zone is an area of the network where the security configuration is the same for all hosts within it.
 Zones should be segregated from one another by physical and/or logical segmentation, using VLANs and subnets.
 Traffic between zones should be strictly controlled using a security device, typically a firewall.